-Tri Color Butter Terrine is simply butter flavored and layered in 3 different colors with three different flavors, one sweet, one natural, and one savory and set in a butter dish mold to give it’s spring-like colors to serve on Easter!
-This easy, make ahead tri color butter terrine is simple, delicious tasting and adds an elegant splash of color to your table!
+Tri-Color Butter Terrine is simply butter flavored and layered in 3 different colors with three different flavors, one sweet, one natural, and one savory and set in a butter dish mold to give its spring-like colors to serve on Easter!
+This easy, make-ahead tri-color butter terrine is a simple, delicious tasting and adds an elegant splash of color to your table!

 Besides, let’s say it’s a new way to serve butter on a holiday!

-The first time I saw this tri color butter terrine was at a restaurant in downtown Charleston while I was having lunch with friends.
-The restaurant served their tri color butter terrine with a basket filled with an assortment of breads and thin crackers.
+The first time I saw this tri-color butter terrine was at a restaurant in downtown Charleston while I was having lunch with friends.
+The restaurant served its tricolor butter terrine with a basket filled with an assortment of bread and thin crackers.

 It was so colorful and attractive on the table, I thought to myself, wow this would make a lovely addition to our dinner table for our upcoming holiday.

-Who wouldn’t want something with pastel colors on the table for Easter!
+Who wouldn’t want something with pastel colors on their holiday table, right?

 This happens to be a butter terrine and it definitely deserves its own little corner of the Internet, and whether you choose to make this recipe or create one with different flavors and colors, this recipe will serve you well.

-A Cook’s Tips for Tri Color Butter Terrine:
+Notes and Tips for our Tri-Color Butter Terrine:

 Use wax paper inside your mold, this will make it easier for you to pull out the butter terrine when ready to serve.